Yoopies/python-technical-test/README.md

 You need to create an API to help manage vacations including:
 * Models and relationships for the various entities
-* Features logic
+* Features logic (see below)
-* Routes to interact with features
+* Endpoints to interact with features

-Your API should be able to handle the following features:
+Your API should be able to handle **at least** the following features:
+* Create employees
-* Create, update and delete vacations.
+* Create, update and delete vacations
-* Search for employees in vacations given various parameters.
+* Search for employees on vacation given various parameters
 * When a vacation overlaps (or is contiguous to) another one, merge them into one.
-Only works with vacations of the same type, else it will fails.
+Only works with vacations of the same type, else it will fail.

 #### Bonus features
 If you have the time/will, you can implement one or two more features:
 * Searching should also return the number of vacation days for each employee (given the search parameters).
-* Compare two employees and return the days they will be both in vacations
+* Compare two employees and return the days they will be both on vacation

 ## What we expect